Questions & Resources

 Transcripts

 Requests for transcripts or CD recordings of hearings are submitted in writing to the Administration Office of the Court.
 The Court approved Transcript Request form may be found here.
 It contains all required information for transcripts to be prepared.
 No transcript will be prepared without the submission of a completed Transcript Request form.
-Please provide a frequently checked e-mail address with your request; the Court will primarily use e-mail to communicate the progress of the submitted request.
+Please provide a frequently checked e-mail address with your request; the Court will use e-mail to communicate the progress of the submitted request.

-There are two methods by which the Court will process transcript requests.
-A request may be assigned to an in-house Court staff member or to a dedicated outside service agency.
-The Court will determine which method will be selected based upon current transcript workload.
+There are two methods by which the Court will complete transcript requests; a request may be assigned to an in-house Court staff member OR to a dedicated outside service agency.
+The Court shall determine which method will be selected based upon current transcript workload.
+Parties shall make their transcript requests and pay their deposits in a timely manner to avoid being charged an expedited rate for the transcript.

 Method One: In-house Transcript Preparation.
 The Administration Office will accept a completed Transcript Request form from the requesting party and provide an estimated cost for the transcript.
-A deposit of one half of the estimated cost must be paid to the Clerk of Courts.
-Once the deposit is paid and the requesting party has provided the Transcript Coordinator with proof of deposit, the transcript will be prepared.
-Once the transcript is completed, the Transcript Coordinator will inform the requesting party and inform them of any unpaid balance owed on the transcript.
-The unpaid balance must be paid to the Clerk of Courts and proof of payment provided to the Transcript Coordinator prior to the transcript being released.
-Parties are encouraged to make their transcript requests and pay their deposits in a timely manner to avoid being charged an expedited rate for the transcript.
+A deposit must be paid to the Clerk of Courts.
+Once the deposit is paid and the requesting party has provided the Administration Office with proof of deposit, the transcript will be prepared.
+The Administration Office will notify the requesting party once the transcript is complete and of any unpaid balance owed on the transcript.
+The unpaid balance must be paid to the Clerk of Courts and proof of payment provided to the Court prior to the transcript being released.

 Method Two: Outside Service Agency Transcript Preparation.
 The Administration Office will accept a completed Transcript Request form from the requesting party.
-The Court will inform the requesting party that an outside service agency has been assigned to prepare the request and the agency will require an advance deposit of 100% of the estimated cost.
-The agency will contact the party to establish the estimated cost and make financial arrangements.
-The cost must be paid to the service agency before the transcript will be prepared.
+The Administration Office will inform the requesting party that an outside service agency has been assigned to prepare the request and the agency will reach out with estimated cost, required deposit, and payment information.

 How much does a written transcript or audio download cost?